FirelyTeam/firely-docs/simplifier/simplifierVonk.rst

 .. _simplifier_vonk:

-Use Firely Server FHIR Server with your Simplifier artifacts
+Use Firely Server with your Simplifier artifacts
 ===================================================

 If you have defined some profiles, valuesets and examples in your Simplifier project, you may want to setup a FHIR Server for you or others to test against.